dreadnode/AIRTBench-Code/README.md

 ---

-This repository contains the implementation of the AIRTBench autonomous AI red teaming agent, complementing our research paper [AIRTBench: Measuring Autonomous AI Red Teaming Capabilities in Language Models](https://arxiv.org/abs/TODO) and accompanying [blog post](https://dreadnode.io/blog/ai-red-team-benchmark).
+This repository contains the implementation of the AIRTBench autonomous AI red teaming agent, complementing our research paper [AIRTBench: Measuring Autonomous AI Red Teaming Capabilities in Language Models](https://arxiv.org/abs/TODO) and accompanying blog post, "[Do LLM Agents Have AI Red Team Capabilities?
+We Built a Benchmark to Find Out](https://dreadnode.io/blog/ai-red-team-benchmark)".

 The AIRTBench agent is designed to evaluate the autonomous red teaming capabilities of large language models (LLMs) through AI/ML Capture The Flag (CTF) challenges.
 Our agent systematically exploits LLM-based targets by solving challenges on the Dreadnode Strikes platform, providing a standardized benchmark for measuring adversarial AI capabilities.